Albert Horsley: Early years

 Over the next few years Horsley worked as a miner in various locales throughout the American West.
 He later recalled in his autobiography:During all this time I did not save any money, though I worked nearly all the time and always got the highest wages...
 I made many good resolutions and often saved up a few hundred dollars and thought I would get into some little business for myself.
 When I would get away from town, as I often did, in some out-of-the-way place, I would save my money and make good resolutions; but how soon I would forget them when I would strike town and see a faro game running, or a game of poker.
 My money would burn my pocket.
 There were many other attractions, and money always soon got away.
 I always bought plenty of good clothes and lived well."

 Orchard confessed to numerous crimes having nothing to do with labor conflicts.
 He admitted that he was a bigamist, having abandoned wives in Canada and Cripple Creek.
 He had burned businesses for the insurance money in Cripple Creek and Canada.
-Orchard had burglarized a railroad depot, rifled a cash register, stole sheep, and had made plans to kidnap children over a debt.
+Orchard had burglarized a railroad depot, rifled a cash register, stolen sheep, and had planned to kidnap children over a debt.
 He also sold fraudulent insurance policies.